Write down our toll-free telephone number if you want to be a part of the program.

 Right.

-In that case, you either were able to strip it off, strip off the cover and then take off the underlying wallpaper.
+In that case, you either were able to strip it off, strip off the cover, and then take off the underlying wallpaper.

-Um but I did a lot of that work.
+But I did a lot of that work.

-I did too, and and um and people just loved it.
+And people just loved it.

 You brought up kills.

-Do you remember the oil based kills?
+Do you remember the oil-based kills?

-Not they they don't even make it today.
+They don't even make it today.

 You remember that?